kinow/kinoshita.eti.br/_posts/2009-03-06-displaying-japanese-characters-n-java-swing.md

 ---
-title: 'Displaying Japanese characters in Java Swing'
-id: 61
-author: kinow
+date: 2009-03-06 12:10:07 +1300
+layout: post
 tags:
 - java
-category: 'blog'
-time: '12:10:07'
+title: Displaying Japanese characters in Java Swing
 ---

 It's not as complicated as I first thought.

 Had to use this technique to develop an Swing application for the JLPT certification exam.